Dollar coin (United States): History

+The term "dollar" comes originally from a tolar minted in the Kingdom of Bohemia since 1520s which standardized its size and silver content in Europe.
+Other tolars were later minted in many European countries (i.e. Germany, Austria, Netherlands, Spain ...).

+Origin

+The original dollar traces back to a silver coin called "Joachimsthaler", originating in 1520 in the mining town of Joachimsthal, today know as Jáchymov in the Czech Republic.
+That coin's name was shortened to "thaler", which became "daler" in Dutch.
+Dutch "dalers" circulated in New Amsterdam and the English colonies, where English speakers started calling such coins "dollars".

 Early dollar coins

 Before the American Revolutionary War, coins from many European nations circulated freely in the American colonies, as did coinage issued by the various colonies.
-Chief among these were the Spanish silver dollar coins (also called pieces of eight or eight reales) minted in Mexico and other colonies with silver mined from Central and South American mines.
+Chief among these were the Spanish silver dollar coins (also called pieces of eight or eight reales) minted in Mexico and other colonies with silver mined from North, Central and South American mines.
 These coins, along with others of similar size and value, were in use throughout the colonies, and later the United States, and were legal tender until 1857.

 In 1776, several thousand pewter Continental Currency coins were minted.
 Although unconfirmed, many numismatists believe these to have been pattern coins of a proposed silver dollar coin authorized by the Continental Congress to prop up the rapidly failing Continental Currency—the first attempt by the fledgling U.S. at paper currency.
 Several examples were also struck in brass and silver, but a circulating coin was not produced, in large part because of the financial difficulties of running the Revolutionary War.
 The Continental Currency dollar coin bears the date 1776, and while its true denomination is not known, it is generally the size of later dollars, and the name has stuck.
 The failure of the Continental Currency exacerbated a distrust of paper money among both politicians and the population at large.
 The letters of Thomas Jefferson indicate that he wished the United States to eschew paper money and instead mint coins of similar perceived value and worth to those foreign coins circulating at the time.